airbnb/chronon/docs/source/setup/Developer_Setup.md

 The main directory and the python library is all that is required to run the developer steps mentioned at the top of this document.

-Note that depending on your preferred developer experience, users may be authoring Chronon objects locally then syncing them to a remote machine for execution on the spark cluster.
+Note that depending on your preferred developer experience, users may be authoring Chronon objects locally then syncing them to a remote machine for execution on the Spark cluster.
 There a number of ways to enable this, the simplest being a `sync` command that copies over files from local to remote.
 However, there could be better flows from a UX perspective, depending on your existing infrastructure for running jobs on the cluster.
-Feel free to reach out in the [community Slack channel](https://chrononworkspace.slack.com/archives/C04K2SLPZU7) if you wish to discuss ways to implement a better developer experience.
+Feel free to reach out in the [community Discord channel](https://discord.gg/GbmGATNqqP) if you wish to discuss ways to implement a better developer experience.